windmill-labs/windmilldocs/docs/core_concepts/11_persistent_storage/index.md

 ## Within Windmill: not recommended

-Windmill is not designed to store data that goes beyond the execution of a script or flow.
+Windmill is not designed to store heavy data that goes beyond the execution of a script or flow.
 Indeed, for each computation the worker executing is not the same as the previous computation, so the data would have to be retrieved from another location.

 Instead, Windmill is very convenient to use alongside data storage providers to manipulate big amounts of data.